 What if I have both concerns?

 Despite the benefits of breast feeding, especially more than one child it does take a toll on the shape and volume of the breasts.
-Some patients want to correct both these problems and it is done by performing a lift and an augmentation, often referred to as a Mastopexy augmentation.
+Some patients want to correct both these problems and it is done by performing a lift and an augmentation, often referred to as a mastopexy with augmentation.